 Looking for relaxing Japanese parks in America?
 Click here to read that article!

 Don’t believe everything you read

-I’ve seen quite a few blog posts referencing ‘Relaxing’ things to do or places to go in Tokyo, and let me tell you, don’t trust anywhere that says the Robot restaurant is chilled out!!
+I’ve seen quite a few blog posts referencing ‘Relaxing’ things to do or quiet places in Tokyo, and let me tell you, don’t trust anywhere that says the Robot restaurant is chilled out!!

-Not only has that place shut down, but it’s also as in your face and loud as it gets!
-Ha!
+Not only has that place shut down, but it’s also as in your face and as loud as it gets.
 Hence my reason for building an article that actually points people in the right direction for relaxing spots in Tokyo.

 Location: Koto City, Tokyo

 Nearest station: Telecom Center Station